mysoreanoop/tilelink/README.md

 The dev_example branch presents a few example networks like TL<->CL, TL<->AXI, AXI<->CL, etc.

+The dma branch has a TL based dma example with 2 TL ports for reading and writing and a register interface for command/control.

 //Unmodified
 Specifying the sbt version.
 Allows people with different versions of the sbt launcher to build the same projects with consistent results.
 To do this,